-On May 15–16, Salmon Valley Speedway in Salmon, Idaho, opens for its first race weekend in years.
+On May 15–16, Salmon Valley Speedway in Salmon, Idaho, opens for its first race weekend since 2019.
 The IMCA-sanctioned, ¼-mile dirt oval is the dream of Sean Jackson.
 The lifelong racer from California spearheaded the effort to revive the track.

 “To save a racetrack would be me paying back to racing for giving me so much enjoyment over my life,” Jackson said.
 “I was fortunate to be a driver.
 I saw the little kids who race at my track in Atwater [California] become adults and race modifieds.
 Racing has always been my passion.”

 Jackson’s history in racing runs deep, especially in California.
 He was part of the committee to help reopen Altamont Raceway Park in Tracy during the early 1990s.
 Jackson started a small speedway for micro sprints and go-karts in Atwater.
 He drove modifieds and sprint cars at Antioch and Merced speedways.
 And, he ran the family-owned speed shop, “Rather be Racing” in Fremont.
 Now, he’ll add Salmon Valley Speedway to his long racing résumé.

 Salmon Valley Speedway had a successful run during the 1990s.
 It then fell on hard times.

 “There hasn’t been much racing since 1998, and there was a lot of discontent when the track closed,” said Jackson.
 “I had nothing to do with that.
 It was before my time.
 I’m here to bring racing back and have a community event every week where families can have fun.”